pfalcon/ScratchABlock/docs/func-params-returns.md

 path truly preserves that register, so overall semantics is preserving the register in the normal program flow, and this is signified in the preserveds.

+6. Assuming RISC-style register calling convention, $sp being in function parameters after dataflow analysis may mean the function takes addresses of the objects on the stack.
+Otherwise, if they were just derefences of stack pointer, they would have been rewritten as stack variables.
+Note that referencing objects via stack pointer may create aliasing problems for rewritten stack vars.

+Van Emmerik "3.4.5 Stack Pointer as Parameter" p.86/146 talks about the fact that with stack calling convention, stack pointer would appear to be a parameter of any function, and thus needs to be explicitly filtered out for final decompilation results.
+This is definitely true, but the previous paragraph talks about what it means that $sp is deemed as a parameter by the dataflow analysis even after stack variable rewriting pass (which should eliminate explicit $sp references).